 Symptoms and Diagnosis

 Atherosclerosis often creeps up quietly, and many people don’t notice early symptoms.
 When symptoms do appear, they might experience chest pain, shortness of breath, or fatigue.
+A transient ischemic attack can also serve as an early warning sign of carotid artery disease or an impending stroke, signaling the need for prompt medical attention.

 Various tests are used to detect atherosclerosis.
 Doctors may perform blood tests, imaging studies, and physical exams to assess arterial health.